MivieMng/Web-based-Interactive-visualization-of-Portfolio-optimization-results/README.md

 -  **If you only want to get  a static view of our interactive tool** , just download and open the htm file (**Static_view_of_my_interactive_webpage.html**) in your browser (we recommend chrome).<br/>
 - To get an **interactive webpage** you can do it in two different ways :
-  - Download the Software from the  **"releases"** section of this repository : https://github.com/MivieMng/Web-based-Interactive-visualization-of-Portfolio-optimization-results/releases
+  - Download the **web_interactive_viz.zip** from the  **"releases"** section of this repository : https://github.com/MivieMng/Web-based-Interactive-visualization-of-Portfolio-optimization-results/releases.
+Unzip it in your local directory, and you will find inside the unzipped file the Software called **"MIPOpti"**, just click on it, it will open a windows terminal and print you a local "web address"  that you should copy into your browser (chrome is recommended), and then you will get an interactive webpage.
+After the windows terminal has popped up you may wait a few minutes before seeing the local address, the speed depends on your harddware.
   - need to follow the installation steps and the section **Usage of the Web-based application**

 # Web-based Interactive visualization of the results of a Portfolio optimization